-Recent empirical evidence has challenged this view.
-Indeed, the literature presents a wide range of contrasting findings, including on the existence, stability, and steepness of the slope of the Phillips curve and regarding the degree of anchoring of inflation expectations.1 First, many studies have found the Phillips curve to be unstable, hard to identify, and weak or disappearing in recent samples (see results and discussions in IMF, 2013; Ball & Mazumder, 2011; Blanchard, Cerutti, & Summers, 2015; and McLeay & Tenreyro, 2018).
-Second, Phillips curve-based forecasting models have been shown to perform poorly with respect to naive benchmarks, pointing to the irrelevance of slack measures for explaining inflation dynamics (see Atkeson & Ohanian, 2001; Stock & Watson, 2007, 2009; Dotsey, Fujita, & Stark, 2011; Cecchetti et al., 2017; and Forbes, Kirkham, & Theodoridis, 2018, for recent evidence and relevant discussion).
-Third, a small but increasingly important literature has challenged the idea that expectations are fully anchored and forward looking.
-For example, papers have connected the "missing disinflation puzzle" of the post-2008 crisis period to the partial disanchoring of consumers' inflation expectations that in turn can be accounted for by the evolution of oil prices (see Coibion & Gorodnichenko, 2015, and Coibion, Gorodnichenko, & Kamdar, 2017).
+First, many studies have found the Phillips curve to be unstable, hard to identify, and weak or disappearing in recent samples (see results and discussions in IMF, 2013, Ball and Mazumder, 2011, Blanchard et al., 2015 and McLeay and Tenreyro, 2018).
+Second, Phillips curve based forecasting models have been shown to perform poorly with respect to naive benchmarks, pointing to the irrelevance of slack measures for explaining inflation dynamics (see, Atkeson and Ohanian, 2001, Stock and Watson, 2007, 2009, and also Dotsey et al., 2011, Cecchetti et al., 2017, and Forbes et al., 2018 for recent evidence and relevant discussion).
+Third, a small but increasingly important literature has challenged the idea that expectations are fully anchored and forward-looking.
+For example, papers have connected the 'missing disinflation puzzle' of the post-2008 crisis period to the partial disanchoring of consumers' inflation expectations that, in turn, can be accounted for by the evolution of oil prices (see Coibion and Gorodnichenko, 2015, and Coibion et al., 2017).